sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -A 3 "root" /etc/passwd Command display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd. \n

-grep -v "bin" /etc/passwd Command displays all the lines in the file /etc/passwd . \n grep '^[[:alpha:]]' etc/ssh/sshd_config Command will display all lines of the file /etc/ssh/sshd_config starting with a letter. \n
+grep -v "bin" /etc/passwd Command displays all the lines in the file /etc/passwd . \n

+grep '^[[:alpha:]]' etc/ssh/sshd_config Command will display all lines of the file /etc/ssh/sshd_config starting with a letter. \n

+tr Ac Ze Command will replace all characters A and c from input to Z and e respectively. \n